Branimir Kostadinov

-Branimir Petev Kostadinov (Бранимир Петев Костадинов; born 4 March 1989) is a Bulgarian footballer who currently plays as a forward for Ludogorets Razgrad II.
+Branimir Petev Kostadinov (Бранимир Петев Костадинов; born 4 March 1989) is a Bulgarian footballer who currently plays as a forward.

 Career

 Branimir's first club was Slavia Sofia, them moved to the youth squads of Austrian LASK Linz.
 In 2006 Kostadinov joined Heart of Midlothian as an amateur player.
 He was unable to play in competitive under-19 matches until his country joined the European Union.

 In season 2007–08 he was part of the first team pre-season in Germany, where he scored his first senior goal for the club in a 2–1 defeat to BV Cloppenberg.
 After that, he played for Hearts U-19 in 2007–2008.
 In the next 2008–09 season Kostadinov played in reserve squad of Hearts never making the grade before being released without playing for the first team.

 Chernomorets Burgas

 After the end of 2008–09 season Kostadinov was released by Hearts along with many other players and returned to Bulgaria.
 He had been invited by Chernomorets Burgas to join trial period, which began on 2 June 2009.

 On 15 June Kostadinov played for the reserve squad in a match against Vihren.
 He scored two goals and provided three assists in a 6–0 win.